wikitopian/buftabs/README.md

   * `g:buftabs_active_highlight_group`
   * `g:buftabs_inactive_highlight_group`

-    The name of a highlight group (:help highligh-groups) which is used to show the name of the current active buffer and of all other inactive buffers.
+    The name of a highlight group (:help highlight-groups) which is used to show the name of the current active buffer and of all other inactive buffers.
 If these variables are not defined, no highlighting is used.
     (Highlighting is only functional when g:buftabs_in_statusline is enabled)